jzernisch/agile/notes.md

 - Scope vs Resources vs Quality: If 2 of them are fixed, the third one must be allow to vary (in uncertain environments).
 - Assuming we don't want to compromise [Quality](#quality) and the only variable resource is time, we have to choose between _timeboxing_ and _scopeboxing_.
+- Scopeboxing is often just not possible, because of end uncertainty.
+Even if the scope could be fixed, delivery date and cost under control easily go out of hand, because of means uncertainty.
-- If we want to keep delivery date and cost under control, the best choice is to timebox and focus on the most important deliverables first.
+- The best choice is to timebox and focus on the most important deliverables first.